AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/AliasFromReference.md

 CAEXPathBuilder.AliasFromReference Method
 =========================================
-AutomationML 2.1 APIGets the alias name from a reference.
+Gets the alias name from a reference.
 If the reference is not a reference with an alias, the return value is string.Empty.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)